The Weekly Collection

 Now listen to V’s 3-4..
 “And when I arrive, whomever you may approve, I shall send them, with letters, to carry your gift to Jerusalem, and if it is fitting for me to go also, they will go with me.”

 This money was collected specifically, FOR the needy saints in Jerusalem!
 In this example, the money was NOT collected to give to non-Christians.
 It was collected for the saints in Jerusalem, who were undergoing a famine.
-But the fact that THIS money was collected for Christians, does NOT prove, that it’s wrong to help non-Christians with the congregation’s money.
+But the fact that THIS money was collected for Christians, does NOT prove, that we are obligated to make a “blanket application”, and claim that it’s WRONG, to help non-Christians with the congregation’s money.
 This verse, taken by itself, simply tells how Paul had instructed the various congregations, to gather up the money that they were giving to the needy saints in Jerusalem.
+There was a famine going on in Jerusalem, and this was a very special collection, involving many congregations, from all around the surrounding areas.

 The giving of monetary aid to the Christians in Jerusalem was a prominent topic for Paul, as he spoke to the various churches.
 The first time we read about it, is in Acts 11:27-30.
 It says there, “Now at this time some prophets came down from Jerusalem to Antioch.
 And one of them named Agabus, stood up and began to indicate by the Holy Spirit, that there most certainly would be a great famine throughout all the inhabited world.
 And this took place in the reign of Claudius.
 And in proportion that any of the disciples had means, each of them determined to send a contribution for the relief of the brethren living in Judea.
 And this they did, sending it through the hand of Barnabas and Saul, to the elders.”